 How to create and attach a database user in cPanel

 Generally, when you want to create a database in the cPanel, using the MySQL Database wizard is the fastest and easiest way.
 This creates both the database and a user for that database.
 However, you may need to either add a database user to a database or wish to create a single user you want to add to multiple databases.
 In that case, you will need to create the users manually.
-This article will guide you through the two step process to create a database user and then assign it to your desired databases.
+This article will guide you through how to create and attach a database user in cPanel.

 Creating the database user